jaekwon/writings/atomone/utility_of_atone.md

 The IBC hub model will take some time to develop, probably only fully materializing after the VaaS feature is complete, but there are many ways to accelerate its adoption; to be described in future articles.
-The main question to be answered there, and also today for the builders of the Cosmos and AtomOne hubs, is "What differentiates an IBC token hub from a zone, why is the distinction needed, and what will get other chains and dapps to adopt the IBC hub-and-spoke model?".
+The main question to be answered there, and also today for the builders of Gaia and AtomOne hubs, is "What differentiates an IBC token hub from a zone, why is the distinction needed, and what will get other chains and dapps to adopt the IBC hub-and-spoke model?".

 ## Memecoins vs Missioncoins

-So far we have described the original vision of Cosmos, the utility of AtomOne and IBC hubs and ICS/VaaS hubs in general, and the primary utility of the PHOTON token as the fee payment token for AtomOne, but there is another element to the PHOTON fee-token to be discussed.
+So far we have described the original vision of the Cosmos and Gaia, the utility of AtomOne and IBC hubs and ICS/VaaS hubs in general, and the primary utility of the PHOTON token as the fee payment token for AtomOne, but there is another element to the PHOTON fee-token to be discussed.

 **Memecoins**